ShivamV952/video-sensitivity-platform/README.md

 - Implement proper CORS policies
 - Add input validation and sanitization

-## 📄 License

-ISC

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Support

-For issues and questions, please open an issue on the repository.

----

 **Note**: This platform uses FFmpeg for real video analysis.
 Make sure FFmpeg is installed on your system before running the application.